Brotega/Projects/HueSwitch/README.md

 ## Other
 - This game will have further development in the near future.
 The art and narrative are highly likely to change.
 Current gameplay elements will remain the same.
 - As of January 15, 2020, this game has been submitted for the USC Games Expo 2020.
-Hopefully it gets shown there!
+Waiting for approval; hopefully it gets shown there!